 Korean moviemakers especially have drawn together financial resources from outside of Korea to make the movies.
-This, in turn, helps enhance the quality of the movies Korea puts out to the market, which then helps them gain recognition around the world.
+This, in turn, helps enhance the quality of the Korean movies that the country puts out to the market, which then helps them gain recognition around the world.
 Parasite by Korean director Bong Joon Ho is one excellent example of a Korean movie that has become a worldwide phenomenon.

 Korean Pop Music

-Of course, K-pop music bands have also become a huge thing outside of Korea, gaining millions of K-pop fans in various countries.
-K-pop is typically seen as the front and center of the Hallyu movement actually.
+Of course, K-pop music bands have also become a huge thing outside of Korea, gaining millions of K pop fans in various countries.
+K-pop’s typically seen as the front and center of the Hallyu movement actually.
 While BTS is undoubtedly the most famous and successful K-Pop idol group performing on the global stage, it is not the first one to succeed.

 PSY’s Gangnam Style song was a major hit everywhere in the world and remained one of the most-watched K-Pop songs on YouTube.